CSublow/milestone-project-one/README.md

 ### Browser and Screen Size Testing
 The project was primarily developed on Google Chrome version v69.0.3497 on a Windows PC with a default maximised screen size of 1936px.
 The project was developed mobile-first, so the look of the project was tailored to all screen sizes above 320px with continuous testing during development to ensure that the site continued to be responsive.
 The website was also tested on Firefox v62.0 and Edge v42.17134.1.0 with no issues detected during testing.

-In addition to modern browser testing, a tool from [browserling](https://www.browserling.com/internet-explorer-testing) was used in order to simulate the website running on IE9.
+In addition to modern browser testing, the app was tested on IE version 11.0.9600.19130.
+In addition, a tool from [browserling](https://www.browserling.com/internet-explorer-testing) was used in order to simulate the website running on IE9.
 The only issue found was that the Spotify player does not play audio.
-On further investigation this was discovered to be due to the Spotify player [not being supported in IE](https://support.spotify.com/uk/using_spotify/the_basics/webplayer/)
+On further investigation this was discovered to be due to the Spotify player [not being supported in IE](https://support.spotify.com/uk/using_spotify/the_basics/webplayer/).
+This led to additional content being added for the benefit of IE users which is detailed [here](#ie-feature).

 ### Known Issues
 An issue occurs intermittently on the video pages, where the YouTube iframe occasionally fails to load.
 This problem appears unique to Chrome, as it never occured on any other tested browsers.
 It also appears to be a [documented issue](https://stackoverflow.com/questions/12009423/what-does-status-canceled-for-a-resource-mean-in-chrome-developer-tools).
 The issue was not rectified in this release due to the time it would take to debug and it only occuring in about 1 in every 10 page loads.